 —Michael Shermer, publisher of Skeptic magazine; columnist for Scientific American; author of The Believing Brain and Why People Believe Weird Things

 “Extremely well written, with a generous helping of good-natured humor, Harrison’s book is the perfect antidote to magical thinking.
 Not just debunking fifty modern myths, Harrison explains exactly why these fifty popular beliefs have not passed scientific muster, always holding open the possibility, however remote, that one day they might.
 It’s a fun read and should be on the bookshelves, not just of every skeptic, but of every believer in things that go bump in the night.”

 —Dr. Kenneth Feder, professor of anthropology at Central Connecticut State University and the author of Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology

 Shipping Weight: 1lbs

-Guy P. Harrison is the author of the highly acclaimed 50 Simple Questions for Every Christian, 50 Popular Beliefs That People Think Are True, 50 Reasons People Give for Believing in a God, and Race and Reality: What Everyone Should Know about Our Biological Diversity.
+Guy P. Harrison is an award-winning journalist and the author of Think: Why You Should Question Everything, 50 Simple Questions for Every Christian, 50 Popular Beliefs That People Think Are True, 50 Reasons People Give for Believing in a God, and Race and Reality: What Everyone Should Know about Our Biological Diversity.
 He has won several international awards for his writing, including the World Health Organization's award for health reporting and the Commonwealth Media Award for Excellence in Journalism.